- Unix / Linux for Beginners

 $ passwd Changing password for amrood (current) Unix password:****** New UNIX password:******* Retype new UNIX password:******* passwd: all authentication tokens updated successfully $

-Note: I have put stars (*) just to show you the location where you would need to enter the current and new passwords otherwise at your system, it would not show you any character when you would type.
+Note − We have added asterisk (*) here just to show the location where you need to enter the current and new passwords otherwise at your system.
+It does not show you any character when you type.

-Listing Directories and Files:
+Listing Directories and Files

-All data in UNIX is organized into files.
+All data in Unix is organized into files.
 All files are organized into directories.
 These directories are organized into a tree-like structure called the filesystem.

-You can use ls command to list out all the files or directories available in a directory.
+You can use the ls command to list out all the files or directories available in a directory.
 Following is the example of using ls command with -l option.

 $ ls -l total 19621 drwxrwxr-x 2 amrood amrood 4096 Dec 25 09:59 uml -rw-rw-r-- 1 amrood amrood 5341 Dec 25 08:38 uml.jpg drwxr-xr-x 2 amrood amrood 4096 Feb 15 2006 univ drwxr-xr-x 2 root root 4096 Dec 9 2007 urlspedia -rw-r--r-- 1 root root 276480 Dec 9 2007 urlspedia.tar drwxr-xr-x 8 root root 4096 Nov 25 2007 usr -rwxr-xr-x 1 root root 3192 Nov 25 2007 webthumb.php -rw-rw-r-- 1 amrood amrood 20480 Nov 25 2007 webthumb.tar -rw-rw-r-- 1 amrood amrood 5654 Aug 9 2007 yourfile.mid -rw-rw-r-- 1 amrood amrood 166255 Aug 9 2007 yourfile.swf $